srsapireddy/OpenLANE_EDA/README.md

 ![Timing_7](https://github.com/srsapireddy/Images/blob/main/118.PNG?raw=true) </br>

 * Below are the timing variables for slew.
-This is two inverters in series, red is output of first inverter and blue is output of second inverter:
+This is two inverters in series; red is the output of the first inverter, and blue is the output of the second inverter:

 ![Timing_9](https://github.com/srsapireddy/Images/blob/main/119.png?raw=true) </br>

 * Below are the timing variables for propagation delay.
-The red is input waveform and blue is output waveform of the buffer.
-The left side is rise delay and right side is fall delay.
+The red is the input waveform, and the blue is the output waveform of the buffer.
+The left side is rise delay, and the right side is fall delay.

 ![Timing_10](https://github.com/srsapireddy/Images/blob/main/120.png?raw=true) </br>

 * Negative propagation delay is unexpected.
-That means the output comes before the input so designer needs to choose correct threshold point to produce positive delay.
-Delay threshold is usually 50% and slew rate threshold is usually 20%-80%.
+That means the output comes before the input, so the designer needs to choose the correct threshold point to produce a positive delay.
+The delay threshold is usually 50%, and the slew rate threshold is usually 20%-80%.

 ### IO Placer
 * PnR is an iterative flow.
 * Run synthesis and floorplan steps.
 * How to change input and output pins along the core?
-* After floorplan input and output pins are placed randomly around the core area.
+* After the floorplan, input and output pins are placed randomly around the core area.

 ![Placer_1](https://github.com/srsapireddy/Images/blob/main/121.png?raw=true) </br>